shijiansu/spring-boot-2-initd-and-launch-script/README.md

 # You still can run it directly as executable jar, but it would not act as background service as init.d
 # ----------------------------------------
-export DEBUG=ANY_VALUE # it set +x for bash debug export ROOT_FOLDER="$HOME/demo-0.0.1-SNAPSHOT" mkdir "$ROOT_FOLDER" # set it if you do not have the permission to write the log file into /var/log export LOG_FOLDER="$ROOT_FOLDER" # if folder does not exist, it falls down to /var/log export PID_FOLDER="$ROOT_FOLDER" # if folder does not exist, it falls down to /tmp ./demo-0.0.1-SNAPSHOT.jar ls ~/demo-0.0.1-SNAPSHOT # nothing
+export DEBUG=ANY_VALUE # it set +x for bash debug export ROOT_FOLDER="$HOME/spring-boot-demo-0.0.1-SNAPSHOT" mkdir "$ROOT_FOLDER" # set it if you do not have the permission to write the log file into /var/log export LOG_FOLDER="$ROOT_FOLDER" # if folder does not exist, it falls down to /var/log export PID_FOLDER="$ROOT_FOLDER" # if folder does not exist, it falls down to /tmp ./spring-boot-demo-0.0.1-SNAPSHOT.jar ls ~/spring-boot-demo-0.0.1-SNAPSHOT # nothing

 # ----------------------------------------
 # Simulate running as the background service.
 # In case you are running this in Mac without init.d
 # ----------------------------------------
 export MODE=service
-./demo-0.0.1-SNAPSHOT.jar start # it is the service mode, need to use xxx.jar
+./spring-boot-demo-0.0.1-SNAPSHOT.jar start # it is the service mode, need to use xxx.jar
 # now it will write log and pid file into "$ROOT_FOLDER"
-ls ~/demo-0.0.1-SNAPSHOT # now can see some files ./demo-0.0.1-SNAPSHOT.jar stop # will remove the pid file export APP_NAME=demo # make the log file $APP_NAME.log, and pid file as $APP_NAME.pid
+ls ~/spring-boot-demo-0.0.1-SNAPSHOT # now can see some files ./spring-boot-demo-0.0.1-SNAPSHOT.jar stop # will remove the pid file export APP_NAME=spring-boot-demo # make the log file $APP_NAME.log, and pid file as $APP_NAME.pid
 # console log redirects to $LOG_FOLDER, default is /var/log
 ```